Credit reports aren't financial records that are given to everyone. Here's why you may be "credit invisible".

 Your credit file is one of your most important financial records and it's often the main thing that will help or hinder your application for credit.
 However, not everyone will have a credit file.
 According to the Australian Bureau of Statistics, there were 15,443,150 credit-active Australians in July 2013.
-These Australians will have engaged with credit providers by enquiring for credit or holding an account, and this activity will have been recorded on their file.
+These Australians will have engaged with credit providers by enquiring for credit or holding an account, and this activity will have been recorded on their report.

-If you have attempted to order your credit file or apply for a credit account and found that your report didn't exist, you may be "credit invisible".
+If you have attempted to order your credit report or apply for a credit account and found that your report didn't exist, you may be "credit invisible".
 Here's what it means and what you can do about it.

 You haven't held a utility account